 Each year, every week from November to April, Brunswick seniors take a turn at the podium in Baker Theater.

 Center stage, the student delivers a three- to five-minute speech, known quite simply as the “Senior Voice.”

 The speeches are a requirement for graduation and offer a chance for students to hone their skills in public speaking.

 The speech is formal.
 Boys wear a jacket, a Brunswick patch, and a senior tie; the talk is evaluated for content, eye contact, tone, length, and more.

-As of 2018-19, all Senior Voice speeches are recorded and catalogued, and boys are provided a private link they can share with grandparents, out-of-town family, and anyone else they choose.
+All Senior Voice speeches are recorded and catalogued, and boys are provided a private link they can share with family and friends.